py5coding/py5book/integrations/trimesh.md

 py5.convert_shape(strawberry_obj, texture=strawberry_texture)
 ```

-Putting that in context, our first Strawberry model example could been implemented using the following `setup()` function:
+Putting that in context, our first Strawberry model example could have been implemented using the following `setup()` function:

 ```{code-cell} ipython3
 ---